 7.05.290 Equal treatment of parties.
-The parties shall be treated with equality, and each party shall be given a full opportunity of presenting its case. $[2015 c 276 \S 29.]$ determine the admissibility, relevance, materiality, and weight of any evidence.
-[2015 c 276 § 30.]
+The parties shall be treated with equality, and each party shall be given a full opportunity of presenting its case. $[2015 c 276 \S 29.]$

 7.05.300 Determination of rules and procedure.
 (1) Subject to the provisions of this chapter, the parties are free to agree on the procedure to be followed by the arbitral tribunal in conducting the proceedings.